NServiceBus support using interfaces as messages types.

-Using interfaces to means "multiple inheritance" is supported; i.e., one message can extend multiple other messages.
+Using interfaces allows "multiple inheritance" where one message can inherit from varieties of other messages.
 This is useful for solving certain "message evolution" scenarios.

 EnteredStateX.
 When the system gets into state Y, it publishes the message

 EnteredStateY.
 (For more information on how to publish a message, see below.)

-In the next version of the system, add a new state Z, which represents the co-existence of both X and Y states.
+In the next version of the system, a new state Z is added, which represents the co-existence of both X and Y states.
 This can be achieved by defining a message

 EnteredStateZ which would inherits both